-Local restaurant and bar owners around the country formed the Independent Restaurant Coalition (IRC) was formed to save the local restaurants and bars affected by COVID-19 and the subsequent economic fallout.
-IRC was founded on the simple belief that there is power to affect legislative change if we unite our voice.
+Local restaurant and bar owners around the country formed the Independent Restaurant Coalition (IRC) to save the small restaurants and bars affected by COVID-19 and the subsequent economic shutdown.
+The IRC was founded on the simple belief that our small businesses have the power to affect legislative change if we unite our voices.

-For the 11 million people across the country employed by independent restaurants — and the 5 million workers up and down the food supply and delivery chain who depend on our restaurants — these small businesses cannot fail.
+For the 11 million people across the country directly employed by independent restaurants — and the 5 million workers up and down the food supply and delivery chain who depend on our businesses — this industry cannot fail.

 What's At Stake

 Our nation’s 500,000 local, independent restaurants anchor our communities, drive domestic and international tourism, and invigorate development in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly support 5 million more workers up and down the supply chain.
 We support growers, packers, fishermen, vintners, butchers, bakers, and millions of other small businesses that depend on our restaurants and bars.
-Individually we are small, but collectively we are vast.
-Restaurants annually contribute $760 billion sales to the economy.
+Individually we are small but our collective impact is immense: as an industry, restaurants annually contribute $760 billion sales to the economy.

 The road to recovery for the restaurant industry is steep.
-Independent restaurants are small businesses.
-Unlike many other small businesses, our cash flow is completely dependent on sustained business.
+Independent restaurants are small businesses but, unlike many other small businesses, our cash flow is completely dependent on sustained revenue on low profit margins.
 We pay today’s bills with last week’s revenue.
 If there is no revenue, those bills go unpaid.
-Economists estimate that there needs to be a minimum of $120 billion cash flow to our industry just to pay our backlogged bills, rent, and taxes – and that’s before we pay our employees, who we cannot even hire back if other operational costs go uncovered.
+Economists estimate that our industry requires at least $120 billion cash flow to our industry just to pay our backlogged bills, rent, and taxes – and that’s before we pay our employees, who we cannot even hire back if other operational costs go uncovered.

 Altogether, the resulting economic fallout has been cataclysmic.
 Food services account for over 10% of the decrease in GDP over quarter two in 2020.